bitrise-io/devcenter/_articles/en/infrastructure/stack-update-and-removal-policy.md

 #### **Deprecating and removing Xcode stacks**

-When the first **beta of the next major Xcode version** is released, we **deprecate** all the minor versions of the last major version, except the very last version
+When the first **beta of the next major Xcode version** is released, we **deprecate** all the minor versions of the last major version, except the very last version.

-{% include message_box.html type="example" title="Example for deprecating Xcode stacks when beta Xcode version is released " content=" When Xcode 9 was released, we deprecated
+{% include message_box.html type="example" title="Example for deprecating Xcode stacks when beta Xcode version is released" content=" When Xcode 9 was released, we deprecated:

 * All the Xcode 8 stacks except the very last one (8.3.x).
 * The oldest major version (Xcode 6.4). "%}